Ap3lsin4k/cache-sync-retry-requests-for-third-party-service/Readme.md

 * sometimes fails
 * costs us money

-Also translations known to change sometimes but business approved caching them for at least N hours.
+**TODO: Also translations known to change sometimes but business approved caching them for at least N hours.**

 ## Task

 Implement solution that will properly handle external translation service
 1. retry requests N times with exponential back off before failing with an error
+    1. *DONE: maximum back off must not be greater than 15 minutes*
 2. cache request results for in the storage to avoid charges for the same queries (use simplest inmemory storage)
+   1. *TODO: it can be general for any service, and act as plugin, not only Translate*
+   2. *TODO: apply Dependency injection as Repository class*
 3. deduplicate simultaneous queries for the same parameters to avoid charges for same query burst

 Cover new functionality with tests.